freezer333/ramapo-college-website/content/courses/cmps147/Winter/index.md

 # CMPS 147 Winter 2015

 ## Introduction to Computer Science 1

-**Meeting Time:  **This is an online course **Location:  **This is an online course **Professor:**&nbsp;&nbsp;Scott Frees, Associate Professor of Computer Science ** Contact Information**
+**Meeting Time:  **This is an online course

+**Location:  **This is an online course

+**Professor:**&nbsp;&nbsp;Scott Frees, Associate Professor of Computer Science

-Office&nbsp;&nbsp;G315
+** Contact Information**<br/>
+Office&nbsp;&nbsp;G315<br/>
-Phone&nbsp;&nbsp;(201) 684-7726
+Phone&nbsp;&nbsp;(201) 684-7726<br/>
 Email&nbsp;&nbsp;[sfrees@ramapo.edu](mailto:sfrees@ramapo.edu)

 ## Course Description
 An introduction to programming methodology including:  basic concepts of computer systems, the programming languages C/C++, algorithm design, program development, implementation, and testing.

 ## Online access
-While all modules/assignments are accessible from this site, we will use [moodle](http://moodle.ramapo.edu) to submit all programming assignments electronically.  **If you have never used moodle before, [click here](LoginNotesforCMPS147.html) for some brief instructions**.
-If you have any difficulty - please ask me (email me) right away!
+While all modules/assignments are accessible from this site, we will use [appiversity](http://appiversity.com/Student/Login) to submit all programming assignments electronically.  **In mid-December, you should receive an email from appiversity with your account information**.

 ## About the online version of this course
 If you have never taken an online course, you may be surprised how easy it is to fall behind (especially during the holiday season!).
 Below I have explained the way the course is organized, and if anything is unclear please email me ASAP.
-The number one thing to remember is that you need to keep pace with the content on moodle, making sure that you master each week’s modules on a consistent basis.
+The number one thing to remember is that you need to keep pace with the content on appiversity, making sure that you master each week’s modules on a consistent basis.
 Computer science, perhaps more than any other subject, builds from lesson to lesson.
 There is no lesson/module that can be safely “skipped” - they will all come back to haunt you if you don’t understand them (or don’t try to learn them!).  **So please - keep up with the work**!.

 ### How to get help:
 I will respond to emails very quickly, so whenever you are struggling with a concept, program, or anything else - please get in touch.
 It is best to send me your code as an attachment with any email, so I can see precisely what you are doing.
 I will hold office hours by appointment, just email me and we'll work out a time to meet on campus.